odz/php-src/ext/ircg/README.txt

 *** IMPORTANT WARNING ***

-IRCG WILL NOT WORK WITH APACHE OR ANY OTHER WEB-SERVERS OTHER THAN THOSE DESCRIBED BELOW.
+IRCG WILL NOT WORK WITH APACHE OR ANY OTHER WEB SERVERS OTHER THAN THOSE DESCRIBED BELOW.

 PLEASE DO NOT SEND ENQUIRIES TO THE AUTHOR BY ANY MEANS